Staff profile - Kim Toffoletti

 I am currently developing a book about female sports fandom that brings together sport sociology and feminist cultural studies paradigms to analyse female sport fan experiences and representations.
 This project builds on my ongoing research interest in female sport fans (particularly fans of the Australian Football League).

-I am co-principal supervisor on 2 doctoral projects and an associate supervisor for 3 others.
-All projects are centrally concerned with gender identity, relations and politics.
+I supervise a number of PhD projects, all of which are centrally concerned with gender identity, relations and politics.
 I bring to these projects expertise in the study of gender representations in popular media texts, a deep knowledge of feminist theory, and methodological skills in qualitative research and textual analysis.

-I am interested in supervising doctoral students in my knowledge areas.
+I am interested in supervising doctoral students in my knowledge areas of gender, feminism, popular culture and sport.

 Representations of gender in media, sport, and popular culture